ipfs/ipfs-docs/docs/reference/http/api.md

 ```
 Abspath: /absolute/path/to/file.txt
-Content-Disposition: form-data; name=&#34;file&#34;; filename=&#34;folderName%2Ffile.txt&#34;
+Content-Disposition: form-data; name="file"; filename="folderName%2Ffile.txt"
 Content-Type: application/octet-stream

 ...contents...
 ```

-The above file includes its path in the &#34;folderName/file.txt&#34; hierarchy and IPFS will therefore be able to add it inside &#34;folderName&#34;.
+The above file includes its path in the "folderName/file.txt" hierarchy and IPFS will therefore be able to add it inside "folderName".
 The parts declaring the directories are optional when they have files inside and will be inferred from the filenames.
 In any case, a depth-first traversal of the directory tree is recommended to order the different parts making the request.

 The `Abspath` header is included for filestore/urlstore features that are enabled with the `nocopy` option and it can be set to the location of the file in the filesystem (within the IPFS root), or to its full web URL.